areez-khurram/Automation-Tasks/README.md

    You can use any **RSS Generator** tool to convert a website link into an RSS feed.

 2. **Paste the RSS Link** into the **RSS Trigger Node**.
-   The automation will:
-   - 📥 Fetch the latest articles automatically
-   - ✂️ Extract and summarize the content
-   - 📊 Append the summarized news directly into your **Google Sheet**

 3. **Authenticate Google Sheets Access** —
    Add your credentials in the **Sheet Node** so the workflow can write the fetched and summarized content to your sheet.